SysKitTeam/docs-point/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 If the Access Review automation is not configured, the tiles will help you navigate to the settings screen by clicking the **Configure Now** button.

-* For more details, take a look at the [Enable Automated Access Review article](../governance-and-automation/permissions-review/enable-permissions-review.md)!
+* For more details, see the [Enable Automated Access Review article](../governance-and-automation/permissions-review/enable-permissions-review.md)!

 When the Access Review is configured, the tile shows information about the upcoming Review, previous Review, or the current active Review, depending on the Access Review's current state.